 6/6/2020 – We made the relish below using many ingredients from the garden.
 It was inspired by the recipe here.
 We liked it a lot.
-It was not very spicy but the flavor was good and the larger cubes were nice.
+It was not very spicy but the flavor was good and the larger chunks were nice.
+August 2022 we found a bottle, tried it and it was still great.

-3 pounds cucumbers, seeded and chopped rough (1/4″ cubes) from the garden
+3 pounds of cucumbers, seeded and chopped rough (1/4″ cubes) from the garden

 1 large yellow onion, chopped rough